Anyone who’s ever looked up anything online knows how frustrating it is when you don’t quickly find the answer you’re searching for.

 The internet is a visual space.
-Images are critical capturing attention, creating interest and emphasizing a point.
+Images are critical in capturing attention, creating interest, and emphasizing a point.
 However, to provide clarity, using the right images is of utmost importance.

-Your website needs images and photos that reinforce your brand message, explain what you do and demonstrate the value you deliver.
-The quality and relevance of the images are critical, whether you use stock images, take your own pictures or pay a photographer.
+Your website needs images and photos that reinforce your brand message, explain what you do, and demonstrate the value you deliver.
+The quality and relevance of the images are critical, whether you use stock images, take your pictures or pay a photographer.